tngzng/slack-audit/README.md

 📊 a notebook to analyze the data

 ## read the slides
-The talks slides are available at [this link](https://docs.google.com/presentation/d/1NwBzpMZawp4HRLkB-BHb2BOvRK4DGCN4brlHJwdja_A/edit).
+The talk slides are available at [this link](https://docs.google.com/presentation/d/1NwBzpMZawp4HRLkB-BHb2BOvRK4DGCN4brlHJwdja_A/edit).

 [![the presentation's title slide](./docs/first-slide.png)](https://docs.google.com/presentation/d/1NwBzpMZawp4HRLkB-BHb2BOvRK4DGCN4brlHJwdja_A/edit)